Live Poker Club license

 - Z per A+ and B+ license

 To us it’s clear only poker games can be offered in these clubs: tournaments, ring games and poker table games.
 Clubs shouldn’t be able to offer any other type of games.
 When a player wants to play another kind of game, he or she is more than welcome to visit the existing gaming halls, casino’s or online providers.
 There’s simply a big fundamental difference between poker and all other games.
 This difference should be embedded in the policy of the poker clubs.
 Tournaments can be offered in self-deal format when still desired.
 All other poker games should be played in the presence of at least one club employee.

 The buy-in is not the most important parameter to be discussed straight away.
-We believe it is much more important to discuss for example a monthly deposit limit.
+We believe it is much more important to discuss for example a weekly deposit limit.
 How much can a player spend in a poker club?

 All agreements should be met at all times and should be monitored in the interest of all stake holders.
 No better way to do so than in cooperation with an online operator.
 We see a couple of advantages instantly:

 Every online operator needs to check their players in the EPIS database.
 He or she needs to be 21 years old and not excluded before joining any games.
 Every online operator has these systems already in place so why not use them?

 By managing everything online we can install a proper check in terms of limits and deposits.